UDT-ITF/website/source/api/index.md

 #### 2.6.5 Custom Modes

 ### 2.7 Quality
-The quality parameter allows an ITF server to include additional enrichment (e.g. formatting or tagging information) in the returned text, if this is available.
+The quality parameter allows an ITF server to include available additional enrichment (e.g. formatting or tagging information) in the returned text.

 | Form of Quality Parameter | Description |
 | ------------------- | ------------ |